 The Federal Perkins Loan is a federally-funded program which provides loan funds for students to help meet their educational expenses.
 The program is administered by Houghton College, and recipients are selected on the basis of financial need.
 Recipients must be at least half-time students.
 The loans are interest- and payment-free until nine months after a student graduates or ceases attendance at the college.
-The annual maximum Perkins Loan borrowing limit this year ('05-'06) is \$1,500.
+The annual average Perkins Loan borrowing limit for the '06-'07 academic year is \$1,500.